src-d/blog/content/post/difftree.md

-- The path of a node is the list of its ancestors, starting from the root and ending in the node itself, for example the path to `lib/lib.go` will be a slice of nodes containing the root node, `lib` and finally `lib.go` itself.
+- The path of a node is the list of its ancestors, starting from the root and ending in the node itself, for example the path to `lib/lib.go` will be a list of nodes containing the root node, `lib` and finally `lib.go` itself.

 - The children of each node can be lexicographically sorted by their name: